qanhnn12/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/Solution/C. Challenge Payment Question.md

 WHERE 1=0;

---Use a recursive CTE to increment rows for all paid plans in 2020 by monthly until customers changed the plan, except 'pro annual'
-WITH dateRecursion AS (
+--Use a recursive CTE to increment rows for all monthly paid plans until customers changing the plan, except 'pro annual' WITH dateRecursion AS (
   SELECT
     s.customer_id,